BaguaSys/tutorials/src/elastic-training/index.md

 ### 2. Launch job

-You can launch Elastic Training job with `bagua.distributed.run`.
+You can launch elastic training job with `bagua.distributed.run`.
 For example:

-**Fault tolerant (fixed sized number of workers, no elasticity)**
+**Fault tolerant (fixed number of workers, no elasticity)**

 ```bash
 python -m bagua.distributed.run \